| � � WASTE POLICY,

 Directive and provide sustainable, waste treatment options that

+will also impact minimally on climate change.
 "Ireland can use its late-mover position to its advantage

 by learning from experience elsewhere to leap-frog into international